 • Prepare for judging with mock rounds and poster coaching

-Can I do this without school lab access?
+Can I do ISEF without school lab access?

-No — YRI specializes in taking students from zero to published.
+No — YRI specializes in taking students from zero to published and competition-ready.
+Many ISEF finalists start with no research experience but achieve success through structured mentorship and guidance.

-Written by Ishan Jain, Founder of YRI Fellowship
+Written by Ishan Jain, Founder of the YRI Fellowship

 Share this article